Nidhip144/Wasfe/README.md

 Waste Segregation

-A CNN Model that segregates wastes in 6 different categories, with a user friendly interface.
+A CNN Model that segregates wastes in 6 different categories with a user friendly interface.